 - maintain a searchable database of NOAA's citizen science projects.

-Since its formation, this community has grown steadily, with over 160 members engaged.
+This community has grown steadily to include over 220 members.
 It is estimated that the projects represented by this community result in more than half a million volunteer hours per year (equal to more than 239 person-years of effort).
-A volunteer Steering Committee, made up of members from across NOAA, provides guidance on how the Community of Practice can best be supported as it continues to evolve.

 NOAA is an active member of the Federal Community of Practice for Crowdsourcing and Citizen Science.
-This community worked with this group the White House Office of Science and Technology Policy to create a Federal Crowdsourcing and Citizen Science Toolkit.
+This community helped create a Federal Crowdsourcing and Citizen Science Toolkit.
 This Toolkit helps federal practitioners find resources to pitch, develop, implement, and improve citizen science and crowdsourcing projects.
-NOAA also assisted in the creation of a government-wide website designed to accelerate the use of crowdsourcing and citizen science.
-Additionally, NOAA is active within the Citizen Science Associationoffsite link which provides a coordination mechanism for the field.
+Additionally, NOAA is active within the Citizen Science Association offsite link which provides a coordination mechanism for the field.